javascript-tutorial/en.javascript.info/4-binary/03-blob/article.md

 We can also create a link dynamically in JavaScript and simulate a click by `link.click()`, then download starts automatically.

-Here's the similar code that causes user to download the dynamicallly created `Blob`, without any HTML:
+Here's the similar code that causes user to download the dynamically created `Blob`, without any HTML:

 ```js run
 let link = document.createElement('a');